Turkish prosecutor asks to move Khashoggi murder trial to Saudi Arabia

 “Which of the two will we choose?” she wrote.
 “To want to live like a virtuous human being or to build a life by holding material interests above all kinds of values. #justiceforjamal.”

-Zeynep Karatas contributed reporting
+Zeynep Karatas contributed to this report.